 Sector Plan Status of Plan Long Term Financial Plan In the process to appoint a Service Provider in terms of Section 32 of the Municipal Supply Chain Regulations.
-Council adopted the Revenue Enhancement Plan during January Spatial Development Framework Spatial Development Framework Land Use Management Plan Due for review 2017/18 Local Economic Development Strategy Draft have been tabled to council on 31 January 2017 Disaster Management Plan Currently busy reviewing the Disaster Management Plan.
+Council adopted the Revenue Enhancement Plan during January Spatial Development Framework SDF Reviewed has been reviewed and will be submitted to Council together with the Draft IDP and Budget end of March 2017 Land Use Management Plan Due for review 2017/18 Local Economic Development Strategy Draft have been tabled to council on 31 January 2017 Disaster Management Plan Currently busy reviewing the Disaster Management Plan.
 Disaster management plan are 60 % complete Electricity Master Plan Outdated: 2004.
 To be reviewed 2017/18 Integrated Infrastructure Maintenance Plan To be developed 2018/19 Integrated Infrastructure Investment Plan To be developed 2018/19 Water and Sanitation Master plan Updated 2014/15 Water Services Development Plan Due for update 2017/18 Integrated Waste Management Plan 3 rd Generation developed in 2015